In a fetal sonographic assessment, an absent nasal bone is a feature which can sometimes be used as an adjunctive marker for fetal aneuploidy.

 An accessory superior acetabular notch is a normal variant of the acetabulum, which can be seen on radiographs.
 It may lead to diagnostic confusion, especially in younger patients.

 appear as bilateral symmetric fluid-filled pits in the roof of the acetabulum with sh...

-The accordion sign is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis and the folds of an accordion.
-This appearance is the result of oral contrast being trapped between oedematous haustral folds and pseudomemb...
+The accordion sign (also known as concertina sign) is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis and the folds of an accordion.
+This appearance is the result of hyperaemic enhancing mucosa stretched over m...

 Ace-of-spades sign refers to the pathognomonic configuration of the left ventricle as seen in apical hypertrophy 1-3.